vosaul/status.im/source/contribute/life_status.md

 # Life at Status
 # Welcome to #lifeatstatus.
 It’s going to be a wild ride.
-> @jarrad

-> But Status is also more than a product, it is an experiment in organization.
+> But Status is also more than a product, it is an experiment in organization. -- Jarrad Hope

 **Level-setting**